-Quick adaptation to online giving for asking and receiving support was the biggest essential for most religious organizations, and many demonstrated remarkable resilience in responding.
+Quick adaptation to online giving for asking and receiving support was the biggest essential for most religious organizations.
+Many of them demonstrated remarkable resilience in responding.

-#4 Online giving is a growing share of total giving.
+#4.
+Online giving is a growing share of total giving.
 For the past two decades, online giving has stayed below 10% of overall giving.
 In 2020 that number reached 13% of overall giving—especially prevalent during stay-at-home orders and for immediate response giving.
-Donating online is continuing to grow, especially as the population becomes more and more comfortable with it in our increasingly digital world, and it will be important for nonprofits to keep this in mind.
+Donating online is continuing to grow, especially as the population becomes more and more comfortable with it in our increasingly digital world.
+In other words, it is important for nonprofits to keep this in mind.

 Overall, the past year has been incredibly complex and the giving environment reflects that sentiment.
 2020 saw unprecedented events and innovation in fundraising models.
 In most cases, charities that pivoted to providing online services and conducting traditional fundraising via virtual methods were able to sustain revenues and uncover new methods for interacting.
 Crowdfunding, mutual aid, and other forms of nontraditional philanthropy served an important role.

 Moving ahead, nonprofits will need to communicate their impact to build relationships with new donors and inspire future giving.
-Our team at GiveCentral will be posting more information to fully unpack this year’s report and help our clients understand how nonprofits can use it to guide their strategies for the following year.
+Our team at GiveCentral will be posting more information to fully unpack this year’s report.
+It will help our clients understand how nonprofits can use data to guide their strategies for the following year.
 We will also be sharing useful online giving tips and tools you can use to embrace this growing trend.
 So stay tuned.